ukilab-cloud/aws-tgw-fgcp-automation-demo/README.md

  - 2x EIP for FortiGate Management Interfaces
  - 1x EIP for FortiGate Cluster
  - 2x Spoke VPC (Private)
- - 2x Ubuntu 20.04 LTS Hosts as spoke devices for testing
+ - 2x Ubuntu 24.04 LTS Hosts as spoke devices for testing
  - SSH Key Pair for accessing the FortiGates or Ubuntu Host

 ## Assumptions
 - FortiGate [PAYG/On Demand](https://aws.amazon.com/marketplace/pp/prodview-wory773oau6wq) or [BYOL](https://aws.amazon.com/marketplace/pp/prodview-lvfwuztjwe5b2) Marketplace subscription has already been authorised
 - Permission to create IAM Roles require by the FortiGates for HA
 - This template will not be used in production!
 Use a basis for your own environment.
-- This lab has been tested using the [AWS Jumpbox](https://github.com/ukilab-cloud/aws-jumpbox) template.
-- This has not been tested with Graviton Instances yet (although it should work provided the appropriate AWS Marketplace listing has been authorised)

 ## Deployment
 - Clone the repository.